-Ok, now you know how inheritance tax works, how can you use life insurance to pay your inheritance tax bill?
+Ok, so now you know how inheritance tax works, how can you use Life Insurance to plan for an inheritance tax bill?

 This was previously known as a Section 60 policy.

-A S72 life assurance policy is a Revenue approved , the proceeds of which are tax-free if used to pay an inheritance tax bill.
+A S72 life assurance policy is a Revenue approved life insurance policy.
+The payout on a S72 policy is tax-free if you use it to pay an inheritance tax liability.

 In other words, money flows through the policy tax-free to pay an inheritance tax bill.

-This policy allows you to plan for an inheritance tax liability so that on death, this policy will pay your inheritance tax bill.
+This policy allows you to plan for an inheritance tax liability so that on your death, this policy will pay your children’s inheritance tax bill.

 Scroll down and I can help you figure this out.